thehyve/transmart-hyper-dicer/README.rst

 The value of the `refresh_token` field in the response is the offline token.

 All the variables can be specified in the ``.env`` file as key-value pairs.
 They will be automatically set as environment variables, when starting the application.
-Sample of the ``.env`` file:
+Example of the ``.env`` file:

 .. code-block:: bash